10 Ways to Improve School Lunches

 In New York City, 15 public schools in Brooklyn are participating in a pilot program to launch Meatless Mondays.
 If successful, the city’s entire public school district could soon follow suit.

-This initiative is just one way schools can improve their lunch programs to provide healthier and more sustainable options.
+This initiative is just one way to improve school lunch programs to provide healthier and more sustainable options.
 With the right knowledge and resources, there are plenty of ways to promote healthy eating habits among students.

 10. Ban Processed Meats